frc6506/docs/index.md

 ## Welcome to frc6506/docs

-Hello, and welcome to the general documentation site for the Steelboot programing team!
+Hello, and welcome to the general documentation site for the Steelboot programming team!
 This is index contains some links that may be useful.

 [Repository README](https://github.com/frc6506/docs/blob/master/README.md)